esl-epfl/szcore/website/content/challenge/index.md

 [ceribell®](https://ceribell.com/), as the challenge sponsor, is generously offering $10.000 to challenge participants.

-The prize money will be split among the three best performing algorithms :
+The prize money will be split among the best two performing algorithms :

-1. $6.000
+1. $7.000
 2. $3.000
-3. $1.000

 The challenge organizers will write a summary of the outcome of the challenge in a leading journal in our field.
 The top challenge contributors will be invited to contribute to this paper to describe their methodology.